 Once added to the map, the query and other properties that define the query layer can be modified.
-This is done by opening the Edit Query Layer dialog box, which can be opened from the Layer Properties dialog box.
+This is done on the Edit Query Layer dialog box, which can be opened from the Layer Properties dialog box.

 When you change the dimensionality of the query layer, the geometry field value of the displayed features are modified to match that change.